 - I also use them in fall salads for a bit of crunch, just like you would use nuts or croutons.

-- They make the best garnish for cozy fall soups like Butternut Squash Soup.
+- They make the best garnish for cozy fall soups like Butternut Squash Soup or Three Sisters Soup.

 - Sometimes I’ll add them to my granola or trail mix recipes.